-Think about other social sites your audience participates in.
+Think about other social sites your audience takes part in.
 It doesn’t matter if it’s Pinterest, Instagram or even Twitter.
 A good image will stand out and draw people in.

-Without it, your chances to get the click and more importantly the read and interaction on your blog are slim.
+Without it, your chances to get the click and the read and interaction on your blog are slim.

 But it doesn’t stop there.
 As you get traffic to your post, those readers will be more likely to share your post on social media if it has a good image or two.
-Of course, making it easy to share with social media buttons doesn’t hurt either.
+Making it easy to share with social media buttons doesn’t hurt either.

 But Where Do You Get Those Images?

-Now that I have you convinced that you need good images, the next question is, of course, where do you find them?
+Now that I have you convinced that you need good images, the next question is where do you find them?

-You have a couple of different options when it comes to getting pictures.
+You have three different options for getting pictures.

 1) You Can Take Them Yourself – If you’re a decent photographer and can find the subject matters you need, by all means, go ahead and take your own images.
 Photography equipment aside, this is the cheapest and most authentic option.
 The downside is that it takes time to set up, take the picture, process it after and get it in a format you can use you on your blog.

 2) You Can Hire Someone Else To Take Them For You – This is where things can get pricey.
 But you might get lucky and find a couple of college kids with decent cell phone cameras that can get you the shots you need for a little beer money (hey, I went to college – I know the drill!).